solodev/cloud-documentation/src/Infrastructure/Containers/index.md

 ## Manage Containers

-Developers can upgrade their containers to the latest version, change the name of their container, or control container access via permissions with the update button.
+Upgrade your containers to the latest version, change the name of your container, or control container access.

 **Change the name of your containers**